phpredis/phpredis/README.md

 * [zAdd](#zadd) - Add one or more members to a sorted set or update its score if it already exists
 * [zCard](#zcard) - Get the number of members in a sorted set
 * [zCount](#zcount) - Count the members in a sorted set with scores within the given values
+* [zDiff](#zdiff) - Computes the difference between the first and all successive input sorted sets and return the resulting sorted set
+* [zdiffstore](#zdiffstore) - Computes the difference between the first and all successive input sorted sets and stores the result in a new key
 * [zIncrBy](#zincrby) - Increment the score of a member in a sorted set
 * [zInter](#zinter) - Intersect multiple sorted sets and return the resulting sorted set
 * [zinterstore](#zinterstore) - Intersect multiple sorted sets and store the resulting sorted set in a new key